Explore Our Program

 What are the treatment options for thyroid nodules that are shown to be cancerous (malignant)?

 Nodules that are suspicious on biopsy are usually treated with surgery.
-Treatment for most cancerous thyroid nodules begins with surgery.
-The most common thyroid cancers are called well-differentiated thyroid cancer and include papillary thyroid carcinoma, follicular thyroid carcinoma and Hurthle cell carcinoma.
-After surgery for well-differentiated thyroid cancer, radioactive iodine therapy may be necessary to destroy remaining thyroid tissue or treat residual cancer.
-Read thyroid surgery frequently asked questions (PDF).
+Treatment for most cancerous thyroid nodules begins with surgery, although some very small, slow growing tumors may be observed bases on recent data.
+The most common thyroid cancers are called well-differentiated thyroid cancer and include papillary thyroid carcinoma, follicular thyroid carcinoma and Hürthle cell carcinoma.
+After surgery for well-differentiated thyroid cancer, radioactive iodine therapy may be necessary to destroy remaining thyroid tissue or treat residual cancer in more advanced cases.
+Learn more about thyroid surgery.

 What are the treatment options for nodules that are considered "indeterminate"?

-Most thyroid nodules will be diagnosed as benign or malignant (cancer) on FNA.
-However, 20-25% of FNA biopsies are considered indeterminate.
+Approximately 20-25% of FNA biopsies of the thyroid are considered indeterminate.
 This means that we cannot definitely decide whether the nodule is benign or malignant based on that biopsy alone.
 Several alternatives are available for indeterminate biopsies depending upon the specific biopsy result.
 These include:

 • Repeating the biopsy